0ssamaak0/DLTA-AI/README.md

 # Model Selection 🤖
-For model selection, Labelmm provides the **Model Explorer** to utilize the power of the numerous models in [mmdetection](https://github.com/open-mmlab/mmdetection/tree/2.x) and [ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) the to give the user the ability to compare, download and select his library of models
+For model selection, DLTA-AI provides the **Model Explorer** to utilize the power of the numerous models in [mmdetection](https://github.com/open-mmlab/mmdetection/tree/2.x) and [ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) the to give the user the ability to compare, download and select his library of models

 ![Model Explorer](assets/model_explorer.gif)
-for Object Tracking, Labelmm offers 5 different tracking models with the ability to select between them
+for Object Tracking, DLTA-AI offers 5 different tracking models with the ability to select between them

 # Object Tracking 🚗
-In Object Detection, Labelmm provides a seamless expirence for video navigation, tracking settings and different visualization options with the ability to export the tracking results to a video file
+In Object Detection, DLTA-AI provides a seamless expirence for video navigation, tracking settings and different visualization options with the ability to export the tracking results to a video file

-Beside this, Labelmm provides a completely new way to modify the tracking results, including edit and delete propagation across frames and different interpolation methods
+Beside this, DLTA-AI provides a completely new way to modify the tracking results, including edit and delete propagation across frames and different interpolation methods

 ![Object Tracking](assets/tracking.gif)

 # Export 📤
-For Instance Segmentation, Labelmm provides to option to export all input modes to COCO format while for Object Detection on videos, Labelmm provides the ability to export the tracking results to MOT format
+For Instance Segmentation, DLTA-AI provides to option to export all input modes to COCO format while for Object Detection on videos, DLTA-AI provides the ability to export the tracking results to MOT format

 ![Export](assets/Export.png)